 Now that the pandemic is no longer a part of daily life in the way it once was, which of these changes are here to stay?
 Read on for all the ways COVID affected real estate — and still does.

 COVID and the housing market

-Virtual listings were already standard, but with many taking social distancing recommendations seriously, virtual viewings and closings saw a massive jump over the course of the pandemic.
-“Listings with video that tell the story of the home were vital,” says Julie Reese a real estate agent with John L. Scott Real Estate in Bellevue Washington.
+Virtual listings were already standard, but with many taking social distancing recommendations seriously, virtual viewings and closings saw a massive jump during the pandemic housing market.
+“Listings with video that tell the story of the home were vital,” says Julie Reese, a real estate broker with John L. Scott Real Estate in Bellevue, Washington.

-New technologies that were already speeding up the process saw more adoption, making the actual closing process faster.
-Automated loan underwriting has improved and timelines are faster.
-According to Reese, “a year ago it might take three weeks to get an appraisal back, today it’s about a week.”
+New technologies that were already speeding up the process also saw more adoption, making the closing process faster.
+Automated loan underwriting has improved, and timelines are faster.
+Back then it might have taken three weeks to get an appraisal back, Reese says.
+“Today it’s about a week.”

 How has COVID affected home sellers?

 The hot market motivated more people to sell, with “many empty nesters accelerating their plans to sell at premium prices,” says Jay.

 In addition to market conditions, many sellers decided to sell as a result of working remotely.
 “I had more sellers moving out-of-state because of taxes, with many going to areas where they can just get more house for the money,” says Reese.